HOME • SEARCH • EMAIL • ABOUT

 Botany

 Namog is a small to large tree.
-Bark is smooth and grey, with horizontal, wavy bands, 6-12 millimeters thick.
+Bark is smooth and grey, with horizontal, wavy bands, 6 to 12 millimeters thick.
 Wood is light, yellowish brown, moderately hard, shining, smooth and scented.
 Branchlets are nearly smooth.
 Leaves are opposite as a rule, smooth, leathery, lanceolate, oblong or linear-oblong, rarely ovate, 8 to 16 centimeters long, up to 13 centimeters wide, rounded at the base, and pointed at the tip.
 Blades are 3-nerved.
 Panicles are slender, long peduncled, often exceeding the leaves, covered with silky hairs.
 Flowers are yellowish, 4 millimeters long.
 Fruit is about 10 millimeters long, with the base sunk in the perianth.

 Distribution